Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 Found your REO dream home?
 Here’s what to do next

-The first thing you should do when you decide to purchase an REO home is to work with a qualified agent who can walk you through the process and help you understand what you’re getting — and what, if any, repair or renovation work will need to be done.
+The first thing you should do when you decide to purchase an REO home is to work with a qualified agent who can walk you through the process and help you understand what you’re getting — and if any repairs or renovations need to be done.
 If you’re buying the property as an investor, an agent can also help you work through the possible return on investment.

 After you’ve found a property, it’s important to get an inspection.
 Even if you’re purchasing the property “as-is,” an inspection will let you know exactly what you’re getting into.
 It’s also important to get a title review to check to see if the title is clean, and strongly consider purchasing title insurance.
 Often, REO homes come with a clean title, but it’s important to double-check so you’re not surprised.